List of fictitious stories in Romance of the Three Kingdoms: Guan Yu releases Cao Cao at Huarong Trail

-This incident is not mentioned in the Sanguozhi and is entirely fiction.
+This incident is not mentioned in Records and is entirely fiction.
 The Shanyang Gong Zaiji (山陽公載記) states that after Cao Cao lost the Battle of Red Cliffs, he retreated with his surviving men and passed by Huarong Trail.
 The path was muddy and difficult to access, so Cao Cao ordered the weaker soldiers to lay the ground with straw and hay so that his horsemen can pass.
 Many of those weaker soldiers were trampled to death when they became stuck in the mud.
 When Cao Cao finally got out of the dire situation, he expressed joy so his generals asked him why he was happy.
 Cao Cao replied, "Liu Bei, he's my mate.
 However, he doesn't think fast; if he had set fire earlier I'd have no chance of escaping."
 Liu Bei did think of setting fire but it was too late as Cao Cao had already escaped.

 Taishi Ci's death

 Battle of Changsha

-The Battle of Changsha, also called the Changsha Conflict is a fictional military skirmish described in Chapter 53 of the 14th-century historical novel Romance of the Three Kingdoms that took place in Changsha, in Jing Province, between the warlords Liu Bei and Han Xuan.
+The Battle of Changsha is a fictional military skirmish described in Chapter 53 of the 14th-century historical novel Romance of the Three Kingdoms that took place in Changsha, in Jing Province, between the warlords Liu Bei and Han Xuan.
 The battle introduces two major Shu Han generals, Huang Zhong and Wei Yan.